K-Sato1995/gatsbyBlog/content/posts/Creating-a-Database-Diagram-with-rails-erd/index.md

 language: english
 cover: ./cover.png
 generate-card: false
 tags:
   - Documents
-description: Quick post about how to create a ER chart with a rails gem.
+description: "Quick post about how to create a ER chart with a rails gem."
 ---
 # Add rails-erd